-We get a drink and our Sebastian surprises us.
+It’s going to be some time before Varinia and the girls arrive so we get a couple of drinks and prepare to wait.
+Our Sebastian surprises us.
 We weren’t expecting him to pick us up, our understanding was that Sebastian (Lucia’s brother) was going to drive us to Steinhagen.

 Once Varinia and the girls arrive on their British Airways flight from the UK, Seb and Sebastian drive us down the autobahn to Bielefeld.
 I do feel sorry for the guys as the girls in the back keep them entertained by singing along with the songs on the radio.

 We stop at McDonalds for some lunch.
 Wow what a difference to what we get in Australia.
 The burgers are so much bigger for a start and the flavour of the meat is delicious.
 Our second stop is at Edeka where the girls buy cigarettes. remarking on how cheap they are, even when you double the price allowing for the exchange rate.
 They ended up buying 3 packets of cigarettes as they are so cheap.
 We are all blown away by the prices.
 The girls get a bit of a giggle as at the checkout, I am standing looking at an amazing range of chocolates and Varinia is standing behind me facing the other way looking at the really cheap booze.
 I can see we are going to love being here.